cms-PdmV/GridpackFiles/Validation/README.md

 ## Long term fixes to be done

 - `parse_jobs.py` : NEVENTS should be computed with various campaigns and luminosities rather than the fixed value "50000 /pb".

+# Directory making script

+- Execute `makeDirs.py` with `python3 makeDirs.py doit` command from time to time (or whenever we need new directories in EOS area).
+Automatically parses all generator, process, and campaign directories and creates them in EOS area.